THz Photoconductive Antenna for 800 nm Femtosecond Laser Input

 An Excel file with the raw data for the THz electric field and spectrum data presented below is available for download.

-For the data presented above, the input to the PCA800 Antenna had an average power of 300 mW with a 250 µm 1/e2 beam diameter from an OCTAVIUS-85M-HP Ti:Sapphire Laser.
+For the data presented above, the input to the PCA800 Antenna had an average power of 300 mW with a 250 µm 1/e2 beam diameter from a Ti:sapphire laser.
 The spectrum was centered at 780 nm and partially dispersion compensated, resulting in a 20 fs pulse duration.
 The antenna had a 15 V DC bias applied through the BNC connector, and the signal modulation frequency was 4 kHz.
 The blue shaded region of the THz Spectrum graph indicates the range of frequencies over which the PCA800 antenna is recommended for use.
+Raw data for the above graphs can be downloaded by clicking here.

 THz Time-Domain Spectroscopy System Overview